lynnlangit/aws-for-bioinformatics/5_Serverless_Compute_with_Functions/2_Serverless_CloudRun.md

  ![container-registry](/images/container-registry.png)
 --creates a serverless function from the container image
  ![cloud-run](/images/cloud-run.png)
-- Do a GCP Codelab to use CloudRun on GKE(K8) - [link](https://codelabs.developers.google.com/codelabs/cloud-run-gke/)
+- Do a AWS Codelab to use CloudRun on GKE(K8) - [link](https://codelabs.developers.google.com/codelabs/cloud-run-gke/)